karthitina/Smart-Light-Testing-/README.md

 - `setup/`: Information on how to set up the test environment.
 - `logs/`: Detailed logs from the test runs.
 - `images/`: Diagrams or screenshots showing the setup and test
+## Getting Started
+Follow the instructions in the `setup/` folder to recreate the test environment.